-Fast forward to 1704, when the word Girya (kettlebell), was first published in the Russian dictionary.
-At this time, kettlebells were primarily used as weights on a scale to measure marketplace goods.
+Fast forward to 1704, when the word Girya (Kettlebell), was first published in the Russian dictionary.
+At this time, kettlebells were primarily used as weights on the scales in the marketplace.
 At the end of the market day, farmers would swing and press the bells to show off their strength and prowess.
-Soon kettlebell were commonplace as various lifts, Swings and Juggling became popular events at festivals, fairs and in circus.
+Soon kettlebells were commonplace as various lifts, Swings and Juggling became popular events at festivals, fairs, and in the circus.

 1948- The All-Soviet Union Competition of Strongman was held in Moscow.
 Only the winners of the competitions of all 15 Soviet republics were qualified to attend.
 Contestants performed Jerk of two kettlebells from the chest and single arm Snatch.

-1950s- In Russia, training with kettlebells continued gain popularity among rural youth, farmers and soldiers of the Soviet Army and Navy.
+1950s- In Russia, training with kettlebells continued to gain popularity among rural youth, farmers, and soldiers of the Soviet Army and Navy.
 In addition to their training program, Soviet Olympic weightlifters utilized kettlebells unilaterally in order to strengthen their weaker side.
-Competitions were held in the form of Strongman competitions, but unlike today’s meets, there were no rules, no classification standards and no time limit, so you can imagine these lifters went on for many hours!
+Competitions were held in the form of Strongman competitions, but unlike today’s meets, there were no rules, no classification standards, and no time limit, so you can imagine these lifters went on for many hours!

 1972- The first official match between republics was held in Skadovsk city.
-The top teams came out of Tatar republic, Krasnoyarsk, Svedlovsk, Moscow, Perm and Lipetsk regions.
+The top teams came out of the Tatar republic, Krasnoyarsk, Svedlovsk, Moscow, Perm, and Lipetsk regions.

 1982- Triathlon is changed to biathlon: Jerk followed by Snatch.

 1985- The first National Championship was held in Lipetsk, Russia.
 With it came the opportunity to win the prestigious title of “Master of Sports”.